nihatuzlaci/e-commerce-micro-frontends/README.md

 # Micro frontends - Webpack Module Federation Plugin

-I built a micro frontends project with the webpack module federation plugin. used the React library for this project.
-The goal of this project is to learn micro frontends architecture.
+Developed a micro frontends project using Webpack Module Federation and React to explore and understand micro frontends architecture.
+The project focused on modular application development, enabling component sharing and independent deployments for enhanced scalability.

 ## Getting Started

-After cloning the repo, you need to install all the dependencies.
+After cloning the repository, you must install dependencies for both the root project and each of the five React fragments individually.

-But you will see five different React projects (each of them called fragments).
-You need to install all the dependencies for each of them.

 ```
 npm install